mfirhas/g-string/README.md

 All construction and mutation APIs preserve these invariants automatically.

-`g-string` maintains full interoperability with Rust’s string ecosystem through `Deref<Target = str>`, conversion traits, iterator support, formatting traits, and optional `serde` integration.
+`g-string` maintains full interoperability with some of Rust’s string query APIs, conversion traits, iterator support, formatting traits, and optional `serde` integration.

 Core goals of the `GString` include: